Our current projects

 Horizon 2020 is the biggest EU Research and Innovation programme ever, with nearly €80 billion of funding available for multi-national collaboration projects and individual researchers, as well as SMEs.

-We are currently involved in six Horizon 2020 research projects - four with teams in the Faculty of Medicine, one with the Faculty of Engineering - and one with the KIOS Research and Innovation Center of Excellence, University of Cyprus.
+We are currently involved in seven Horizon 2020 research projects - four with teams in the Faculty of Medicine, two with the Faculty of Engineering - and one with the KIOS Research and Innovation Center of Excellence, University of Cyprus.

 Horizon 2020 projects